venkateshwarant/COVID19_Forecasting/README.md

 3. Creating machine learning models to predict the confirmed case counts.
 These types of machine learning models will help us understand how pandemic is spreading in different regions around the world and help us forecast the confirmed case counts with some accuracy for some future date.
 This task includes-

-  a.
+ &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;a.
 Creatingrandomforestregressionmodel
 with the whole data and predict the confirmed cases for a particular location (using latitude and longitude) at a particular date.
 We should measure the accuracy by some evaluation metrics such as RMSE or MSE.

-  b.
+ &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;b.
 Creating the random forest regression model for the US specific data (using the US specific records in John Hopkins university data) and to predict the confirmed cases on a particular location in a state of the country.
 This makes sense because the US specific data has many features recorded such as hospitalization rate, testing rate etc.

 4. Visualization of the trends-

-  a.
+ &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;a.
 Plot the worldwide trend of confirmed, recovered and death counts as a line chart.

-  b.
+ &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;b.
 Plot the trends of confirmed, recovered and death counts as a line chart separately for each country.

 5. Forecasting the confirmed case count and recovery case count using the linear regression model for Luxembourg for the next 10 days and plotting it as a line chart.